archanags001/AI-Report-Generator/README.md

 - **Multi-Agent Orchestration**: Each task is handled by a dedicated AI agent using LangGraph for modularity and efficiency.

 ---
+## Architecture: A Collaborative Multi-Agent System

+Our **AI Data Analyst & Report Generator** is built upon a robust and modular multi-agent architecture, with **LangGraph** serving as the central orchestration framework.
+This design fosters a highly extensible and maintainable system where specialized AI agents autonomously collaborate to accomplish the intricate task of end-to-end report generation.

+### Core Architectural Components

+- **GraphState**
+  The central, shared state object acting as the single source of truth for the entire workflow.
+It carries all relevant data, user instructions, intermediate analytical results, generated artifacts (like charts), and status updates across all agents, ensuring seamless information flow and consistent context.

+- **Agent Nodes**
+  Each stage of the data analysis and reporting process is encapsulated within a dedicated AI agent, implemented as a node within the LangGraph workflow.
+Every node has a clearly defined responsibility, promoting separation of concerns.

+- **Directed Edges**
+  LangGraph defines the flow of information and control between agent nodes via directed edges.
+These ensure a logical progression through the analytical pipeline.

+- **Conditional Edges**
+  Conditional edges enable dynamic decision-making.
+For example, the system can decide whether to generate visualizations or proceed directly to insight extraction, depending on the analysis plan.

+> This architecture promotes clarity, simplifies debugging, and provides a flexible foundation for future enhancements.
+New agents can be added or existing ones modified without overhauling the system.

+---

+## Agent Roles and Responsibilities

+Each agent in the LangGraph workflow plays a distinct role in automating the report generation process.

+---

+### 📊 Data Profiling Agent

+- **Role**: Initial data ingestion, cleaning, and profiling.
+- **Responsibilities**:
+  - Reads CSV data.
+  - Identifies data types.
+  - Calculates descriptive statistics (mean, median, std, unique counts, missing values).
+  - Flags potential data quality issues.
+- **Output**: `DataProfile` object containing metadata and initial observations.

+---

+### 🧠 Analysis Planning Agent

+- **Role**: Formulates a strategic analysis and visualization plan.
+- **Responsibilities**:
+  - Interprets the `DataProfile` and user instructions.
+  - Determines analytical approaches.
+  - Identifies key relationships.
+  - Specifies required visualizations (chart types, axes, titles).
+- **Output**:
+  - List of `VisualGenerationInstruction` objects.
+  - A high-level `analysis_approach` string.

+---

+### 📈 Visual Generation Agent

+- **Role**: Creates data visualizations based on the analysis plan.
+- **Responsibilities**:
+  - Uses Pandas, Matplotlib, and Seaborn to generate charts (bar, line, scatter, histogram, boxplot).
+  - Saves charts as PNG files.
+- **Output**: List of `GeneratedVisual` objects containing file paths and descriptions.

+---

+### 🔍 Insight Extraction Agent

+- **Role**: Extracts meaningful insights and conclusions.
+- **Responsibilities**:
+  - Analyzes `DataProfile`, visuals, and user instructions.
+  - Identifies trends, anomalies, and key findings.
+- **Output**: List of `AnalysisInsight` objects with titles, narratives, and figure references.

+---

+### 📝 Report Drafting Agent

+- **Role**: Drafts the structured text of the report.
+- **Responsibilities**:
+  - Writes an introduction and insight narratives.
+  - References visuals using placeholders (e.g., `[FIGURE X]`).
+  - Summarizes key takeaways and adds a conclusion.
+- **Output**: `ReportSectionsDraft` object with all textual components.

+---

+### 📄 Report Finalization Agent

+- **Role**: Compiles the final report into publishable formats.
+- **Responsibilities**:
+  - Replaces figure placeholders with actual numbers.
+  - Embeds chart images.
+  - Compiles the report into:
+    - Markdown
+    - HTML
+    - PDF
+- **Output**: `ReportFormat` object with file paths to `.md`, `.html`, and `.pdf` versions.

+---

 ## ⚙️ How It Works